 Portfolio performance

-How to interpret portfolio performance across the whole portfolio.
+How to interpret portfolio performance

 What makes performance useful